Create Table DDL With Execute Immediate

 Statement 2: Execute Immediate Statement.

-Our second statement is the Execute Immediate statement which executes any SQL statement that returns single row of the result dynamically.
+Our second statement is the Execute Immediate statement.
+It executes any SQL statement that returns single row of the result dynamically.
 In our case this statement is executing a CREATE TABLE DDL query through a PL/SQL block.

-There is no other way of executing a DDL statement through a PL/SQL block in Oracle Database except either using DBMS_SQL package or Execute Immediate of Native Dynamic SQL.
+There is only two ways of executing a DDL statement through a PL/SQL block in Oracle Database.
+Either by using DBMS_SQL package or Execute Immediate of Native Dynamic SQL.
 Read here to know what else you can do using Execute Immediate.

 Check if the table is created or not.

-Although there are multiple ways of checking whether the PL/SQL block executed the CREATE TABLE DDL successfully or not but here I am going to show you the two easiest and widely used ways.
+There are multiple ways of checking whether the PL/SQL block executed the CREATE TABLE DDL successfully or not.
+But here I am going to show you the two easiest and popular ways.

 Using DESCRIBE Command